KospY/BasSDK/Components/ThunderRoad/Items/RevealDecal.md

 ![RevealScript][RevealScript]

 You can use the buttons on this script to set the resolution of the reveal material.
+It is recommended to keep this as low as possible to avoid any reveal texture size bloat.

+For examples from Blade and Sorcery:
+- Common Dagger: 128x128
+- The Maul: 512x512 (256x256 would also suffice)
+- Antique Sword: 256x256
+- Buckler: 256x256
+- Javelin: 128x128
+- Wristblade: 128x128
+- Old Arrow: 64x64
+- The Bandit Chestplate: 512x512 (1024x1024 would also be supported)

 {: .danger}
 It is recommended to keep the reveal resolution low to prevent the game to crash on `B&S Nomad`, or to cause a lag spike on `B&S PCVR`.
 It is recommended not to go above `512x512`, or `Mask Resolution Quarter`, to avoid any issues.
 You are unlikely to see a big change in resolutions above this point unless your item is very large.